Tanmayrg1999/Web-Personalisation-based-on-user-interaction/README.md

 1. We can gather information depending on three approaches:

    a.
 Information gathering approach(whether implicit/explicit)

    b.
 Type of information(users and their usage behavior when interacting with the system)

-b.
+   c.
 Source of information(gathered at the server-side or at the client-side)

 2. In the implicit method, information is gathered unobtrusively, without any effort from the user.